newsuk/AyeSpy/README.md

         ],
-        "waitForElement": "#section-news", // explicitly wait for a selector to be visible before snap "onReadyScript": "./scripts/clickSelector.js", // run a script before snap "wait": 2000 // implicitly wait before taking a snap }
+        "waitForElement": "#section-news", // explicitly wait for a selector to be visible before snap "onReadyScript": "./scripts/clickSelector.js", // run a script before snap "onBeforeSuiteScript": "./scripts/login.js" // run a script before the entire suite (this script takes no parameters) "wait": 2000 // implicitly wait before taking a snap }
     ]